dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/icons.md

 ---
-title: 'Icons Introduction'
+title: 'Icons Library'
-description: 'DNB UX icons in SVG format - optimized for performance, responsiveness and accessibility.'
+description: 'An overview of our most used icons.'
 order: 1
 ---